-427 3.3.2 Comparison of discharge models
+437 3.3.2 Comparison of discharge classification models

-428 The heap map (Fig. 8) visualizes the performance of different models in classifying the 429 validation image set with three tested color-enhancing methods under different environmental conditions.
-Results show that all three models (i.e., CNN, CNN+SVM, 430 CNN+RF) can achieve satisfactory performance on discharge classification.
-The R^2 431 under all environmental conditions was greater than 0.97, suggesting that the simulated 432 433 discharge were significantly correlated to the flowmeters' measurement.
-The comparison of model performance generally shows consistency under different 434 environmental conditions.
-Among the three models, CNN is more likely to over- or 435 under-estimate discharge than both CNN+SVM and CNN+RF, with accuracy and F1 436 score 8.6~13.4% and 0.084~0.115 lower than CNN+SVM and CNN+RF, respectively.
-437 438 CNN+RF achieved the best fit with the lowest RMSE.
-With all environmental 439 conditions taken into account, CNN+SVM shows the best overall performance with the highest accuracy of 88.6%, the highest F1 score of 0.878, and the lowest RMSE of 1.08 440

-441 dm3/s.
-Such results could be related to the size of our samples and the characteristics of 442 the features extracted by deep layers of CNN.
-The features extracted from stream 443 images under one specific flow discharge show similarities, which highlights the 444 SVM's capability in classifying the embeddings from small samples with linear features.
+438 The heap map (Fig. 8) visualizes the performance of different models in classifying the 439 validation image set with three tested color-enhancing methods under different 440 environmental conditions.
+Results show that all three models (i.e., CNN, CNN+SVM, CNN+RF) can achieve satisfactory performance on discharge classification.
+The R^2 441 442 under all environmental conditions was greater than 0.97, suggesting that the simulated 443 discharge was significantly correlated to the flowmeters' measurement.
+The comparison 444 of model performance generally shows consistency under different environmental conditions.
+Higher classification accuracy and F1 score are always accompanied by 445 higher R^2 and lower RMSE, showing that CNN-based models perform well in 446 447 accurately recognizing true discharge and handling outliers.
+Among the three models, 448 CNN is more likely to over- or under-estimate discharge than both CNN+SVM and CNN+RF, with classification accuracy and F1 score 8.6~13.4% and 0.084~0.115 lower 449 450 than CNN+SVM and CNN+RF, respectively.
+With all environmental conditions taken 451 into account, CNN+SVM shows the best overall performance with the highest 452 classification accuracy of 88.6%, the highest F1 score of 0.878, the highest R^2 of 0.989, 453 and the lowest RMSE of 1.08 dm3/s.
+Such results could be related to the size of our 454 samples and the characteristics of the features extracted by deep layers of CNN.
+The 455 features extracted from stream images under one specific flow discharge show 456 similarities, which highlights the SVM's capability in classifying the embeddings from 457 small samples with linear features.

-446 3.3.3 Comparison of color-enhancing methods
+459 3.3.3 Comparison of color-enhancing methods

-Among the three tested color-enhancing methods, the Color Enhanced approach 447 448 generally shows the best performance in discharge classification.
-Models driven by Color Enhanced images achieved higher accuracy (+2.3%~+7.4%), higher F1 score 449 $(+0.033 \sim +0.067)$, and lower RMSE $(-0.068 \sim -0.415 \text{ dm}^3/\text{s})$ than those driven by 450 451 images processed with Binarization and Water-color Enhanced.
-This is partly due to the 452 different treatments in the edges of the water body.
-Binarization and Water-color 453 Enhanced relatively cause larger deviation from the real edges, while Color Enhanced 454 retains the image information to the maximum extent.
-Binarization reduces the cost of 455 computation and data storage by transforming raw stream images into binary images, 456 and thus facilitates real-time monitoring by embedded end-to-end devices (e.g., mobile 457 phones) with insufficient computing power (Shi et al., 2019).
-Considering that the color 458 and texture of the water surface vary significantly with discharge volumes while the background is relatively stable, we proposed the Water-color Enhanced approach that 459 460 only processes color information within the water body.
-In our experiment, it took only 461 0.0154s to recognize flow discharge from one Binarization image with an Intel (R) Core

-462 (TM) i7-10750H CPU, which was 36% and 22% faster than that of Color Enhanced 463 and Water-color Enhanced images, respectively.
-Such results suggest that it is 464 beneficial to retain the background information to the maximum extent and include the 465 non-water parts of mountain streams in image processing.
-However, future applications 466 of image-based discharge monitoring need to strike a balance between accuracy and 467 speed when choosing color processing methods.
+Among the three tested color-enhancing methods, the Color Enhanced approach 460 461 generally shows the best performance in discharge classification.
+Models driven by 462 Color Enhanced images achieved higher classification accuracy (+2.3%~+7.4%), 463 higher F1 score (+0.033~+0.067), higher R^2 (+0.001~+0.009), and lower RMSE (- $0.068 \sim -0.415 \text{ dm}^3/\text{s}$) than those driven by images processed with Binarization and 464 465 Water-color Enhanced.
+This is partly due to the different treatments in the edges of the 466 water body.
+Binarization and Water-color Enhanced relatively cause larger deviation 467 from the real edges, while Color Enhanced retains the image information to the 468 maximum extent.
+Binarization reduces the cost of discharge computation and data 469 storage by transforming raw stream images into binary images, and thus facilitates real-470 time monitoring by embedded end-to-end devices (e.g., mobile phones) with 471 insufficient computing power (Shi et al., 2019).
+Considering that the color and texture 472 of the water surface vary significantly with discharge volumes while the background is 473 relatively stable, we proposed the Water-color Enhanced approach that only processes 474 color information within the water body.
+In our experiment, it took only 0.0154s to 475 recognize flow discharge from one Binarization image with an Intel (R) Core (TM) i7-10750H CPU, which was 36% and 22% faster than that of Color Enhanced and Water-476 477 color Enhanced images, respectively.
+Such results suggest that it is beneficial to retain 478 the background information to the maximum extent and include the non-water parts of 479 mountain streams in image processing.
+However, future applications of image-based 480 discharge monitoring need to strike a balance between accuracy and speed when 481 choosing color processing methods.